-Joel Garner, known as ‘Big Bird’, travelled to Australia for three summers in a row during the late 1980’s to take charge of the ASC cricket coaching camps held around Australia.
-Back then the Hilton hotel was still opposite the MCG, and they were good enough to put him up for two months in December and January to enable him to move around the country with the Australian Sports Camps team to coach cricketers aged 6 to 16.
+Known as ‘Big Bird’, Joel Garner, travelled to Australia for three consecutive summers during the late 1980’s.
+Joel took charge of the ASC cricket coaching camps held around Australia.
+Back then, the Hilton Hotel was still opposite the MCG, and they were good enough to provide him two months accommodation in December and January.
+Consequently, this enabled Joel to move around the country with the Australian Sports Camps team, to coach cricketers aged 6 to 16.

 In one-day cricket, Joel was a lethal weapon, taking 146 wickets.
-He is one of the only two players with more than 100 ODI wickets to average under 20, the other being current Australian opening bowler Mitchell Starc.
+He is one of the only two players with more than 100 ODI wickets to average under 20.
+The other being Australian opening bowler Mitchell Starc.

 What price would he have gone for in any of the modern-day IPL auction’s?
 Like many cricketers from the past, the IPL T20 revolution came a little late to swell his bank balance.